Roam-gg/Docs/docs/design-Roam.md

 ## API

+## IDs

+IDs in a decentralized application are slightly more complex than a centralized application.
+A user may request a resource on a remote node, this means that ID's do not only have to act as an reference to the resource, but also as a reference to the source node.
+This is why all ids on roam are URNs following this format: `urn:{node_id}:{resource_id}`

+Each resource ID is a [snowflake](https://developer.twitter.com/en/docs/basics/twitter-ids), using snowflakes guarantees uniqueness with all other resource ids on at least the node and potentially the entire network.

+Node ids are UUIDs.

 Roam as a service is built around connections, for this reason instead of using a REST API the roam API will use GraphQL.

 ## Family